Complications management: diagnosing lumps in lips after filler

 As an aesthetic clinician, you will have done your training in injecting lips with dermal filler, including learning how to avoid causing lumps in lips, but we need to accept that lumps do happen – it is the nature of the speciality and unpredictable things can happen – so it is important that you also learn all you need to know to effectively manage this complication.

-In this blog, Dr Tim Pearce will share some expert tips from his Lip Masters training course on the many versions of the lip tenting technique, including variations on needle entry and filler deposition as a bolus, linear thread or a combination.
+In this blog, Dr Tim Pearce will share some expert tips on the many versions of the lip tenting technique, including variations on needle entry and filler deposition as a bolus, linear thread or a combination.
 He will analysis how the technique works – looking at the interaction between the anatomy and the technique and uncover how you can get the best result possible with minimal amounts of trauma.

 Shh…Dr Tim will soon be revealing a very exciting new ‘ultimate’ lip course that will cover EVERYTHING you need to know about injecting the lips.
 Sign up >> to be the first to know when it goes live!